-- 1) The iPOS GPA is calculated on all courses that appear on the student's approved iPOS. - 2) Cumulative GPA represents all courses completed at ASU during each graduate career.
-Students completing one graduate program and beginning another (including certificates) will have their cumulative GPA "reset" to begin again. - 3) The Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission to a graduate program (or graduate non-degree).
+- 1) The iPOS GPA is calculated on all courses that appear on the student's approved iPOS. - 2) The Cumulative GPA represents all courses completed at ASU during the graduate career. - 3) The Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission to a graduate program (or graduate non-degree).
 This includes shared 500-level coursework taken as part of an approved accelerated bachelor's/master's program.